FedML-AI/FedML/doc/en/cross-silo/examples/mqtt_s3_fedavg_hierarchical_mnist_lr_example.md

 # FedML Octopus Example with MNIST + Logistic Regression

 This example illustrates how to do real-world hierarchical cross-silo federated learning with FedML Octopus.
-Hierarchical architecture allows each silo/client to do its training on multiple trainers in parallel using PyTorch's Distributed Data Parallel (DDP).
-Using this feature, a silo/client can have multiple GPUs across different nodes and start parallel training on all of them.
+Hierarchical architecture allows a silo/client to take adavantage of multiple GPUs on different nodes to further accelerate training process.
+We use PyTorch's Distributed Data Parallel (DDP) to achieve this goal.

 The example provided here demonstrates a scenario where there are two silos/clients, and each of them has access to multiple GPUs.
-Silo-1 trains the model on 2 nodes, with each node having 2 GPUs, while Silo-2 trains its model using 2 GPUs on a single node.
+Silo-1 trains the model on 2 nodes, with each node having 1 GPU, while Silo-2 trains its model using 1 GPU on a single node.
 The source code locates at `python/examples/cross_silo/mqtt_s3_fedavg_hierarchical_mnist_lr_example`.

 > **If you have multiple nodes, you should run the client script on each node**